-The version string specified with -appversion is applied only when the deployment source files do not specify a version string in MANIFEST.MF.
-See Application Version Conventions in Developing WebLogic Server Applications for information about valid characters and character formats for application version strings.
+The version string specified with -appversion is applied only when the deployment source files do not specify a version string in MANIFEST.
+MF.
+See Application Version Conventions in Developing Applications for Oracle WebLogic Server for information about valid characters and character formats for application version strings.

-WARNING: Do not use -appversion to deploy or redeploy in a production environment unless you are certain the application follows Oracle's programming conventions for production redeployment.
-See "Requirements and Restrictions for Production Redeployment" on page 8-6.
+Caution: Do not use -appversion to deploy or redeploy in a production environment unless you are certain the application follows Oracle's programming conventions for production redeployment.
+See Section 8.3.3, "Requirements and Restrictions for Production Redeployment".
 Using production redeployment with an application that does not follow the programming conventions can cause corruption of global resources or other undesirable application behavior.

-Displaying Version Information for Deployed Applications
+8.3.5 Displaying Version Information for Deployed Applications

 The WebLogic Server Administration Console displays both version string information and state information for all deployed applications and modules.
-To view this information, select the Deployments node in the left-hand pane of the Administration Console.
+To view this information, select Deployments in the left-hand pane of the Administration Console.

-You can also display version information for deployed applications from the command line using the weblogic.Deployer -listapps command:
+You can also display version information for deployed applications from the command line using the weblogic.
+Deployer -listapps command: